OlegDzhuraev/Core/README.md

 In Project Manager in context menu now exist a new partition InsaneOne/Templates, which includes some ready code file templates, which are frequently used by me in gamedev.

 ## UI
-Unity UI is very raw for me, so I've added some new elements and templates.
+I've added some new elements and templates for UI, which is missing in Unity default package.
 Now it still very simple, but I want to improve it in future.

 ## Utility